Sebastien-Raguideau/Ebame/Nanopore.md

 watch -n 5 'find . -name "*.fastq.temp" -exec grep 'read=' -c {} \; | paste -sd+ | bc'
 ```

-Cancel the Guppy_basecaller command before continuing.
+Cancel the Guppy_basecaller and / or dorado basecaller commands in screen before continuing with this tutorial.

 ### Observations

-How do the base calling methods compare?
+How do the base calling methods compare in terms of speed?

 ## Remove raw fast5 files from Longreads/ before continuing.